-The school prohibits any and all acts of harassment, bullying and intimidation (including cyberbullying) of students at school.
+The school prohibits any and all acts of harassment, bullying and intimidation (including cyber-bullying as defined by the Technology Use and Internet Safety Practices and Procedures) of students at school.
 Bullying is equally prohibited without regard to its subject matter or motivating animus.
 The school also prohibits retaliation or false accusation against a target of bullying, a witness, or another person with reliable information about an act of bullying.
 Bullying means any written, verbal, or physical act, or any electronic communication that is intended or that a reasonable person would know is likely to harm one or more students either directly or indirectly by doing any of the following: